jdryg/vg-renderer/README.md

-# bgfx-vg-renderer
+# vg-renderer

-A vector graphics renderer for bgfx
+A vector graphics renderer for bgfx, based on ideas from both NanoVG and ImDrawList (Dear ImGUI)

 **WIP** and doesn't compile as is!
 Requires structs and functions from my codebase which aren't present in this repo.
 Nothing too complicated (it needs a Vec2 struct and several math/utility functions) so if you really want to make it compile, you can try writing/using your own version of those.